a-fabregas/Aldo-Fabregas/index.md

 # Software
 * MBSE (SysML/UML): MagicDraw is my goto application.
 The regular uses such as create executable models,congurations/variants, behavior, ICDs , requirements.etc.
 On the extras I  have developed plug-ins in Java for MD , integrated with Matlab and Modelica.
-I am familiar with wirting validation scripts using OCL.
-Develop domain specific extensions via stereotypes.
+I am familiar with writing validation scripts using OCL.
+Develop domain specific extensions via profiles.
 Currently into Functional Mockup Units and Co-SImulation.
+* Other MBSE: I am familiar with Rhapsody , Doors Next Gen and Capella.
+Currently getting into open MBEE
+* Software: Python, Java , C# (in that order of preference).
+I also fluent in VBA for Excel, MS Access and MS Visio

+* Optimization: My go to solver is Gurobi via API with Python for MIPs.
+I have used IBM CPLEX in the past and other solvers such as OpenSolver.
+In mathematical programming languages I am familiar with GAMS, AMPL and OPL.

+* Simulation: I am very familiar with Arena.
+Also developed some simulations in SimPy (Python) and Simio.
+In some cases I have developed my own simulators which have worked more reliably than general purpose discrete event simulators.

+* Machine Learning: Python tools and Matlab.

+* GIS

+* Traffic Simulation

 | Command | Description |
 | --- | --- |